 The 1967 feature The President's Analyst is loaded with this: pop-culture snark and cheerful caricature are interspersed with moments like Godfrey Cambridge's devastating monologue on the day he started kindergarten and learned "what a nigger was".
 At one point the titular analyst, Sidney Schafer, has a paranoid nightmare that everyone is spying on him, even his beloved girlfriend Nan.
 Awakening in a panic, he telephones her for reassurance and then hangs up, in sudden comic suspicion that his telephone might be bugged.
 His paranoia is played as comedically preposterous ... until Nan is seen, with tears in her eyes, playing back his recorded phone call for her CEA handlers.

 Extreme example in The Dark Crystal: Jen and Kira get to the village of Podlings where she was raised.
 The whole town start a big party (not mentioned why, probably to celebrate that Kira found a living brethren) with music, food, drinks, everything.
 All's fun and joy, until the Garthim Soldiers arrive, attack everyone, destroy everything while everyone is screaming in terror and trying to run away.
-Totally unexpected.
+Unexpected.

 Man of Steel: From the death of Zod to Superman addressing the millitary on his need to keep a secret identity.
 After such an intense scene as the former, the latter seems almost downright lighthearted.